umlts/shibboleth/README.md

 Shibboleth CentOS
 =================

+Setup scripts for configuring Shibboleth on CentOS 7.

+Execute `./install/install.sh`
-Setup scripts for Shibboleth using CentOS 7.
-Execute `./install/install.sh` to install Apache and Shibboleth and set up a basic configuration.
+to install Apache and Shibboleth and set up a basic configuration.

 The folder `/var/www/html/secure` holds an `index.php` file for testing.